Justin Thomas (American football)

-Justin Micheal Bryant Thomas (born March 15, 1994) is an American football wide receiver who is currently a free agent.
-He played college football at Georgia Tech and signed with the New Orleans Saints as an undrafted free agent in 2017.
-He has also been a member of the Los Angeles Rams, Atlanta Legends, and DC Defenders.
-He is now Quarterbacks Coach of the Prattville Lions.
+Justin Micheal Bryant Thomas (born March 15, 1994) is an American former professional football wide receiver.
+He played college football at Georgia Tech as a quarterback and signed with the New Orleans Saints as an undrafted free agent in 2017.
+He was also a member of the Los Angeles Rams, Pittsburgh Steelers, Atlanta Legends, Hamilton Tiger-Cats, and DC Defenders.
+He is now quarterbacks coach of the Prattville Lions.

-Early years
+Early life

 Thomas attended Prattville High School in Prattville, Alabama.
 He played football, basketball and baseball.
 He helped lead the Lions to win the Alabama class 6A state football championship in 2011.
 Rivals.com rated him as a four-star recruit in football.
 He originally committed the University of Alabama to play college football but changed to Georgia Tech.
 He made the change due to Georgia Tech offering him a chance to play quarterback.
 Alabama had indicated that he would be used as a defensive back.

 College career

 Thomas was redshirted for his freshman season at Georgia Tech in 2012.
 As a redshirt freshman in 2013, he played in 10 games as a backup to Vad Lee.
 He completed nine of 17 passes for 131 yards and one passing touchdown and rushed for 234 yards on 33 carries and two touchdowns.
 Thomas took over as the starter in 2014 after Lee transferred.
 He went on to start all 14 games including the Orange Bowl victory against Mississippi State led by Dak Prescott.
 He was named the MVP of the game after he had 125 passing yards, a passing touchdown, 121 rushing yards and three rushing touchdowns.
 For the season, he passed for 1,719 yards and 18 touchdowns with six interceptions and rushed for 1,086 yards and eight touchdowns.
 The 2015 season was one that was marred by injuries.
-The team finished with a dismal 3-9 record.
+The team finished with a dismal 3–9 record.
 Thomas' most notable performance of the season was against then undefeated Florida State.
-He rushed for a 60 yard touchdown that kept the Yellow Jackets in the game, making the score 10-13.
+He rushed for a 60 yard touchdown that kept the Yellow Jackets in the game, making the score 10–13.
 The team moved on, and Thomas lead the way to an impressive 2016 season.
 He led the Yellow Jackets to wins over SEC teams Vanderbilt, Kentucky, and Georgia.
 Thomas had a historic game against Duke, passing for 264 yards and two touchdowns, and running for 195 yards and 2 more touchdowns.

-The team went 9-4 on the season.
-Thomas is regarded as one of the best quarterbacks in Georgia Tech history.
+The team went 9–4 on the season.